 Hours: 8:30 – 2:00

 Tuition: Tuition is $200 a month and is due by the 5th of each month.Tuition is for the full September to May school year, divided into 9 equal monthly payments for your convenience.
 The monthly tuition takes into account normal school closings due to holidays and the occasional school closing due to inclement weather.
 It also takes into account the shortened months of December (holiday) and May (end of school year).
 Tuition refunds cannot be given for illness or vacation.
 Tuition is due even if your child does not attend.
-Please make check payable to FBCSF.
+Tuition can be paid by check made payable to FBCSF or online.

 Calendar: We will follow the FBCSF and West Feliciana School calendars with regard to holidays and inclement weather.
 If West Feliciana Schools are closed, we will be closed as well.